Understanding Context

 Below are some of the major differences in periodical publications.

-Scholarly Journals | Popular Magazine | |
+Scholarly Journals | Popular Magazines | |

 ---|---|---|

-Appearance | Plain cover/plain paper; black/white graphics and illustrations | Eye-catching cover; glossy; pics and illustrations in color |
+Appearance | Plain cover/plain paper; black/white graphics and illustrations | Eye-catching cover; glossy; pictures and illustrations in color |

 Content |